 What's the difference between Sockeye and other salmon breeds?

 Most wild-caught salmon are Pacific Salmon while most farmed salmon are Atlantic Salmon.
+The farmed salmon in Singapore are mainly Atlantic Salmon farmed from Norway or Chile.
 Wild populations of Atlantic salmon are generally at very low levels, making it difficult for commercial harvest.

 Sockeye salmon is one of the five major Pacific Salmon breeds.
 It is favoured for its rich, intense flavour that surpasses the king salmon.
 Its fat levels are also only second to the king salmon.
 The beautiful red hue of sockeye also makes it eye-catching and popular to serve on the dinner table.

-What are the unique benefits of eating Sockeye Salmon?
+What are the unique benefits of eating wild Sockeye Salmon?

 Besides the nutritional benefits stated above, Sockeye Salmon stands out with the highest concentration of astaxanthin among all the breeds of Pacific salmon.
 Astaxanthin is a potent antioxidant and anti-inflammatory compound that has been proven to bring about a wide range of benefits.

-What are the best ways to prepare my Sockeye Salmon?
+What are the best ways to prepare my wild Sockeye Salmon?

 Sockeye Salmon's firm texture with tight flakes makes it a suitable candidate for grilling and baking.
 However, given that it's fillets are generally thinner that the usual Atlantic salmon, we recommend caution not to over-cook the fish so that it does not turn out too try or hard.